 Dog Fouling Bag Dispensers

-As part of ongoing work to keep the district clean and safe, Dover District Council in partnership with a leading dispensing station company has installed 15 new dog waste bag dispensers in 25 locations across the district.
+As part of ongoing work to keep the district clean and safe, Dover District Council in partnership with a leading dispensing station company has installed dog waste bag dispensers in 25 locations across the district.

 The scheme is funded by sponsorship from local businesses and organisations, and the dispensers feature a display board, which allows companies to support the project by displaying their logo.

-The dispensers have been installed at the following locations:
+The dispensers can be found at the following locations:

 Envirocrime Penalty Notices